Learning Treatment Effects in Panels with General Intervention Patterns: Model and Algorithm

+In the coming subsection, we will outline the core contribution of this paper, which is an estimator for $\tau^*$ with a provably rate-optimal guarantee.
+That discussion will require the notion of the {\em tangent space} of a low-rank matrix, which is critical in characterizing the extent to which the treatment matrices $Z_m$ allow for, or preclude, recovery of $\tau^*$.
+Loosely speaking, recovery of $\tau^*_m$ is (provably) impossible if $Z_m$ can be `disguised' within $M^*$.
+The formal version of this statement (\cref{prop:necessity-of-conditions}) relates to a particular decomposition of the linear space of $n \times n$ matrices, $\mathbb{R}^{n \times n} = T^* \oplus T^{*\perp}$, where $T^*$ is the tangent space of $M^*$ in the manifold consisting of matrices with rank no larger than $r$ (the rank of $M^*$): Equivalently, the orthogonal space of $T^*$, denoted $T^{*\perp}$, is the subspace of $\mathbb{R}^{n \times n}$ whose columns and rows are orthogonal, respectively, to the spaces $U^*$ and $V^*$.\footnote{When we refer to a matrix with orthonormal columns as a `space', we mean the subspace spanned its columns.} Let $P_{T^{*\perp}}(\cdot)$ denote the projection operator onto $T^{*\perp}$:

-We will defer the formal statements of the additional conditions to the next section, but suffice to say for now that they assume $P_{T^{*\perp}}(Z_m)$ to be sufficiently large (we will show that lower bounds on the size of $P_{T^{*\perp}}(Z_m)$, in the the precise form of our own conditions, are nearly necessary).
-In the remainder of this section, we will outline the core contribution of this paper, which is an estimator for $\tau^*$ with a provably rate-optimal guarantee.
+We will defer the formal statements to the next section, but suffice to say for now that $Z_m$ can be `disguised' within $M^*$ when its projection onto the tangent space of $M^*$ is large, or equivalently, when $P_{T^{*\perp}}(Z_m)$ is small.
+Thus we will require $P_{T^{*\perp}}(Z_m)$ to be sufficiently large (we will show that lower bounds on the size of $P_{T^{*\perp}}(Z_m)$, in the the precise form of our own conditions, are nearly necessary).